Literature DB >> 29162811

 Abstract

-ass="Chemical">Hydrogenated amorphous <ass="Chemical">span class="Chemical">carbon (a-C:H) is capable of providing a near-frictionless lubrication state when rubbed in dry sliding contacts.
+<span class="Chemical">Hydrogenated amorphous <span class="Chemical">carbon (a-C:H) is capable of providing a near-frictionless lubrication state when rubbed in dry sliding contacts.
 Nevertheless, the mechanisms governing superlubricity in a-C:H are still not well comprehended, mainly due to the lack of spatially resolved structural information of the buried contact surface.
-Here, we present structural analysis of the carbonaceous sliding interfaces at the atomic scale in two superlubricious solid lubricants, a-C:H and Si-doped a-C:H (a-C:H:Si), by probing the contact area using state-of-the-art scanning electron transmission microscopy and electron energy-loss spectroscopy.
+Here, we present structural analy<span class="Chemical">sis of the carbonaceous sliding interfaces at the atomic scale in two superlubricious solid lubricants, a-C:H and Si-doped a-C:H (a-C:H:Si), by probing the contact area using state-of-the-art scanning electron transmission microscopy and electron energy-loss spectroscopy.
 The results emphasize the diversity of superlubricity mechanisms in a-C:Hs.
 They suggest that the occurrence of a superlubricious state is generally dependent on the formation of interfacial nanostructures, mainly a tribolayer, by different carbon rehybridization pathways.
 The evolution of such anti-friction nanostructures highly depends on the contact mechanics and the counterpart material.
 These findings enable a more effective manipulation of superlubricity and developments of new carbon lubricants with robust lubrication properties.

 Entities: